 I have added the contact details and prices for Juan Carlos’ tour company.
 (No official name I was told) It was three local guys, all super nice and we ate at their local restaurant after the hike for $2.
 These are the tour companies we should be supporting.

 TOUR COST: The cost of the tour depends on how many people you come with.
-The guides cost is roughly $30 and the transport is roughly $60 from what I gathered.
+The guide’s cost is roughly $30 and the transport is roughly $60 from what I gathered.
 We each paid $11 and we were 9 people.
 There didn’t seem to be a set fee but I would bargain for about $80-$100 split between up to ten people.
-Moral of the story is getting a group together and the cost is low.
+The moral of the story is getting a group together and the cost is low.

 CONTACT DETAILS: Juan Carlos: +507 6638 0944